 Add the Categories:

-Sales Category_Staging with Workflow set as default to Staging Categories
+Sales Category_Staging with a Workflow set as default to Staging Categories

 - When Report Developers place new reports to Sales Category_Staging, this automatically puts content in the default Workflow.

 - Checking Move Elements in this Category to will automatically place all Elements in this Category to the specified Stage upon [SAVE]

 - [+Add Staging Category]